"A thought leader": Transcorp Hotels celebrates Dupe Olusola, welcomes new MD

 Transcorp praises Dupe Olusola

-Dupe Olusola has received high praise for her leadership and contribution to Transcorps Hotels over the past four years and nine months.
+Dupe Olusola, who will be leaving after four years and nine months, has received high praise for her leadership and contribution to Transcorps Hotels.

-The company described her efforts as transformational, particularly in helping the brand navigate the unprecedented challenges posed by the COVID-19 pandemic.
+In a statement speaking on the leadership changes, Emmanuel N. Nnorom, Chairman of the Board of Directors of the company, described Olusola's time at the helm of affairs as remarkable.

 Transcorp Power acquires 60% of Abuja DisCo